trien-hong/EventTracking/django_react_app/README.md

 # Setting Up
 Ensure you are in the django_react_app folder/version.
 There are three .env files you will need to add.

 One in the django_react_app folder (where docker-compose.yml is located), one in django_backend folder (where Dockerfile is located), and one in react_frontend (where Dockerfile is located).
-A total of 11 variables are needed.
+A total of 12 environment variables are needed.

 ## django_react_app folder .env
 There are 3 total variables you'll need to add in this .env file.
 We can just use the default settings for now.